Supporting Transition and Empowerment for Russian Academic Professionals through U.S. Conferences

 Presenting at a Conference and Networking (90 minutes)

-January 29, 2025, 4:00 PM Central European Time
+April 17, 5:00 PM Central European Time (CET)

 What style of presentation tends to be most effective?
 How does one prepare for the presentation?
 How can one use slides effectively?
 What are some common mistakes to avoid in presenting one’s research?